blockchained-mobility-hack/Moby/README.md

 # KYU on the tangle

+## Use Case

+A user doesn't want to go through the whole process of KYU.
+He just want to take a car and pays directly for it.
+The car sharing company on the other side needs to know exactly who drives with which car.
+This is needed for a lot of legal reasons.
+Insurance, Taxes, Fraud etc.
+We are using this Use-Case to proof that this is, in a bigger scale and a suitable latency possible.

 ## Functional description

 This repository contains an application which makes it possible to verify users and their data in